temporalio/documentation/docs/application-development/testing.md

 });
 ```

 This test uses the test connection to create a Worker, runs the Worker until the Workflow is complete, and then makes an assertion about the Workflow’s result.
 The Workflow is executed using `testEnv.workflowClient`, which is connected to the test server.

 </TabItem>
 </Tabs>

 #### Automatic method

-Learn to Time Skip automatically in the SDK of your choice.
-Start a test server process that automatically skips time as needed.
-For example, in the time skipping mode, timers, which include sleeps and conditional timeouts, are fast-forwarded except when Activities are running.
+You can skip time automatically in the SDK of your choice.
+Start a test server process that skips time as needed.
+For example, in the time-skipping mode, Timers, which include sleeps and conditional timeouts, are fast-forwarded except when Activities are running.

 <Tabs
 defaultValue="go"